 - Toasted sesame seeds

-- Tamari seeds – mix of sunflower seeds and pepitas roasted (half, half) in a frying pan and then tamari added at the end to coat them, let it completely cool and dry before putting in a jar
+- Tamari seeds – a mix of sunflower seeds and pepitas roasted (half, half) in a frying pan and then tamari added at the end to coat them, let it completely cool and dry before putting in a jar

 - Nigella seeds